Ian MacDonald, MD, CM

 Dr. Sauvé has expertise in investigating the visual function of patients and mouse models with retinal degeneration, and developing strategies to promote regeneration of retinal ganglion cells.
 He is also interested in studying the functional benefits of newly identified molecules on regenerating key cell types in glaucoma and other ocular diseases.

-Ms. Stephanie Chan, MSc, CGC, CCGC
+Ms. Stephanie Hoang, MSc, CGC, CCGC

 Genetic Counsellor, Department of Ophthalmology, University of Alberta

-Ms. Chan specializes in the field of ocular genetics and regularly meets with patients to discuss their genetic diagnoses, causes, option of genetic testing, treatment and management possibilities and implications to other family members.
+Ms. Hoang specializes in the field of ocular genetics and regularly meets with patients to discuss their genetic diagnoses, causes, option of genetic testing, treatment and management possibilities and implications to other family members.

 Matthew Tennant, MD, FRCSC